haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 * The transaction signer must be the Permissioned Relayer.
 * The token must not be paused.

-> TBD: Can the recipient be blacklisted?
+* The recipient cannot be blacklisted

 Notes: